bvergara87/blueprint-takehome-2/README.md

 3. **Security Enhancements**:

    - Replace Supabase Auth with Amazon Cognito or an enterprise identity provider
+   - Add Row-Level Security and role-based access controls (more on this below)
-   - Separate User access by roles
+   - Separate User access by roles (Provider vs. Patients, more below)
-   - Utilize AWS Shield for DDoS protection
    - Add JWT verification middleware to protect API endpoints
    - Implement session management and token refresh logic
-   - Replace service role key with JWT auth in client-server communication
-   - Add input validation and sanitization for all endpoints
    - Set up security headers (CSP, CORS, HSTS, etc.)
+   - Utilize AWS Shield for DDoS protection

 4. **Monitoring and Operations**:

    - Replace basic logging with AWS CloudWatch for comprehensive monitoring
    - Set up CloudWatch Alarms for automated incident response
    - Establish AWS Backup for comprehensive backup strategy
+   - Add Sentry for any client related errors
+   - Mixpanel or Posthog for UX monitoring

 5. **Architecture Evolution**:

-   - Decompose monolith into microservices using AWS Lambda and API Gateway
+   - Decompose monolith into microservices
-   - Implement event-driven architecture using AWS EventBridge
-   - Adopt AWS Step Functions for complex workflow orchestration
-   - Leverage AWS SQS for reliable message processing
+   - Containerize application using Docker (used in Fly.io deployment here but a full Docker container implentation would be better for prod)

 6. **Testing & Deployment**:
    - Add comprehensive test coverage with unit, integration, and end-to-end tests